Nico-Curti/PhDthesis/docs/md/Chapter3/CHIMeRA/SymptomsNet.md

 In fact, this kind of occurrences allow to consider a wide range of possible synonyms in the scorer attribution and so they can enforce the text analyses required by the FiloBlu project: the node degree can be used as weight (1/degree) for text words and thus we can obtain a simple score for the message given by the sum of the mapped keywords.

 We conclude that from this very simple and preliminary work we are able to propose a novel symptoms-disease network based on Italian public databases and far as the author knows no other equivalent results are reported in literature.
-This work allowed also the realization of a novel database obtained by the union of public available data.
+This work allowed also the realization of a novel database obtained by the union of publicly available data.
 The extracted centrality measures can be used as weights for the corresponding symptoms/diseases and a valid input to model the word frequency/importance in text analyses.

 The developed network is based on a bipartite graph which associates disease nodes to symptom ones.